 Traveling To Paso Robles?
-Here are a few tips:
+Here are a few travel tips:

-How to get there: Paso Robles is located just off US Hwy 101, 158 miles south of San Jose, 204 miles from San Francisco, 207 miles north of Los Angeles, and 110 miles from Bakersfield.
+How to get to Paso Robles: Paso Robles is located just off US Hwy 101, 158 miles south of San Jose, 204 miles from San Francisco, 207 miles north of Los Angeles, and 110 miles from Bakersfield.

 Where to stay: There are many places to stay in Paso Robles.
 There is a wide range of hotels, from budget to luxury.
 For a luxury hotel that won’t break the bank, I recommend the Hotel Cheval, which is currently the #1 hotel on Tripadvisor.
 For a mid-level hotel, I suggest the Best Western Plus Black Oak.
 Finally, for a budget hotel, try the Adelaide Inn.
 You can also check HotelsCombined for the best Paso Robles Hotel Rates.